frieda566/FlashPlay/documention.md

 **Key concepts implemented:**
 The biggest challenge was understanding how to calculate the points for a rounded rectangle mathematically.
 I had to figure out that you need to define specific coordinates that create smooth curves.
 I started by looking up how rounded rectangles work geometrically, then implemented the _round_points() function that calculates all the corner positions.
-T he Canvas widget's create_polygon() method with smooth=True was the key to making the corners actually look rounded.
+The Canvas widgets create_polygon() method with smooth=True was the key to making the corners actually look rounded.
 I also learned about layering - drawing the shadow first, then outer rim, then inner rim, so they stack properly.

 **Sources that helped:**